A note on strong protomodularity, actions and quotients: Back to action(s)

 From now on, we consider $\cC$ semi-abelian.
 In this setting, we will first formulate our property (KC) in terms of split epimorphisms, according to the equivalence (\ref{eq:Pr=Act}) between actions and points.
 Then, in the next section, we will go back to the original formulation of the problem.

-Let a short exact sequence $\xymatrix{X\ar[r]^f&Y\ar[r]^g&y}$ be given, and consider a split epimorphism $(C,c,s_c)$, with kernel $Y$ and codomain $A$.
+Let a short exact sequence $\xymatrix{X\ar[r]^f&Y\ar[r]^g&Z}$ be given, and consider a split epimorphism $(C,c,s_c)$, with kernel $Y$ and codomain $A$.
 Let $\xi$ be the corresponding action.

-Then, with reference to the diagram above, the fact that the action $\xi$ restricts to the kernel $X$, amounts to the fact that there exists a morphism $\varphi$ of split epimorphisms $(\dag)$, that restricts to $f$, while the fact that the action $\xi$ passes to the quotient $ Z=Y/X$ amounts to the fact that there exists a morphism $\gamma$ of split epimorphisms $(\ddag)$, that restricts to $g$.
+With reference to the diagram above, the fact that the action $\xi$ restricts to the kernel $X$, amounts to the fact that there exists a morphism $\varphi$ of split epimorphisms $(\dag)$, that restricts to $f$, while the fact that the action $\xi$ passes to the quotient $ Z=Y/X$ amounts to the fact that there exists a morphism $\gamma$ of split epimorphisms $(\ddag)$, that restricts to $g$.
 In this fashion, with a little abuse of language, we can translate property (KC) in the double implication $(\dag)\Leftrightarrow(\ddag)$.

-\begin{Remark}{\em Indeed, the implication $(\ddag)\Rightarrow(\dag)$ holds in any pointed category with finite limits, with no assumption of $g$.
-In other words, this is the trivial part of our starting problem, and it has nothing to do with actions, etc. }\end{Remark} \begin{Remark}{\em On the other hand, the implication $(\dag)\Rightarrow(\ddag)$ is precisely the condition $(C*)$ stated in Proposition \ref{prop:proto_strongly}. }\end{Remark}
+\begin{Remark}{\em Indeed, the implication $(\ddag)\Rightarrow(\dag)$ holds in any pointed category with finite limits, with no assumption on $g$.
+In other words, this is the trivial part of our problem, and it has nothing to do with actions, etc.